 As a way around this, you could download a third party email/calendar app and sign in using your iCloud details.
 Outlook for Android includes support for iCloud, and can handle both email and calendar in one application.

 Likewise, all of your conversations from Messages app (including iMessage conversations) copy across in to the Android Messenger app.
 That doesn’t mean, however, that Android has suddenly gained the ability to send iMessages.
 It just stores all your conversations as SMS threads.
-When you reply, or continue the conversation, it does so using standard text messages.
+When you reply, or continue the conversation, it does so using standard SMS text messages.

 We found some music tracks didn’t copy across, while some did.
 This could be down to the tracks being copyright protected.